4 simple ways to save more super before you retire

 Consider consolidating your super and save on fees

 It’s also a good idea to check if you have more one super fund.
-Multiple super accounts often means paying multiple sets of fees which can chip away at your balance so it could be worth getting your super accounts all together6.
+Multiple super accounts often means paying multiple sets of fees which can chip away at your balance, so it could be worth thinking about getting your super accounts all together6.

 CONSOLIDATE YOUR SUPER